 32In spite of all this they still sinned,

 For they did not believe in His wonderful and extraordinary works.

 33Therefore He consumed their days like a breath [in emptiness and futility]

 And their years in sudden terror.

-34When He killed them, then they sought Him,
+34When He killed [some of] them, then those remaining sought Him,

 35And they remembered that God was their rock,